opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 		<li>Corporate logos</li>
 	</ul>
 	<li>92.
 Further arguments before the Court of Appeal and the Appellate Division</li>
 	<li>92A.
-Further arguments before the Court of Appeal and the Appellate Division</li>
+Lapse or cancellation of Grant of Aid under the Legal Aid and Advice Act and the Legal Aid and Advice Regulations</li>
 </ul>